Neomediatech/lxdui-docker-ubuntu/README.md

-### lxdui-docker-alpine
+### lxdui-docker-ubuntu
 A web UI for Linux containers based on LXD/LXC, dockerized version.
-Got this Dockerfile from https://github.com/phenonymous/lxdui
+Inspired from https://github.com/phenonymous/lxdui, but i prefer to use certified image from Ubuntu.

 ### Differences from original Dockerfile
-The original Dockerfile (https://github.com/AdaptiveScale/lxdui/blob/master/Dockerfile) is based on Ubuntu, this Dockerfile make use of Alpine Linux, resulting in a smaller image
+The original Dockerfile (https://github.com/AdaptiveScale/lxdui/blob/master/Dockerfile) builds everything in one image, resulting bigger then splitting in two stages, build and app.
+This Dockerfile first build all needed things, then copy the app in a clean image.